JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/ReadMe.md

 Any wiring and electrical schematics will be available in the electrical folder in this directory.
 Here, there will be PCB and Schematic sections for each component and subsystem.

-A final version of the Bill of Materials will be included when applicable.
+A final version of the Bill of Materials is included.
+This file details all components purchased for constructing the final product.

-Any potential 3D models or simulations will also be included in this directory under 3D models and simulations.
+3D Models contains the most up-to-date version of the enclosure in an STL file.

-All datasheets for this device and its subsystem will also be available inside this documentationo folder.
+All signoffs detailing the contraints and analysis for this device's subsystems are available inside this documentation folder.
+These signoffs also include small electrical diagrams for constructing the subsystem.